KISS Systems

 KISS III System

-This is the latest variation of the popular KISS system and it is especially designed to meet the players’ needs nowadays as it takes into consideration the established modern trends at most popular places.
-It is no secret that it is very hard to find a table where Blackjack is played by only one deck as many casinos realise that this helps card counters keep track of the card and gain advantage more easily.
-In contrast to KISS II, KISS III is appropriate to be used when multiple decks are involved in the game as its plan is a bit more complicated.
-This time more cards have an assigned value in order to provide the needed accuracy.
+This is the latest variation of the KISS system and is designed to meet current players’ needs, taking into consideration modern trends in most casinos.
+It is no secret that it is very hard to find a table where Blackjack is played with only one deck, as many casinos realise that this helps card counters keep track of the cards and gain an advantage more easily.
+In contrast to KISS II, KISS III is suitable for games that use multiple decks, as its scheme is a bit more complicated.
+This time, more cards have assigned values in order to provide the necessary accuracy.

-The assigned point values of the cards in this strategy are as follows: the face cards and ten get minus one, however this time along with the ace.
-The cards from three through six get plus one value and this time, seven also joins this group.
-The rest of the plan is the same as the plan for KISS II – black two gets plus one value and all other cards get zero.
+The point values in this strategy are as follows: the tens, face cards and the ace are -1.
+Cards from three through six are +1, and this time the seven also joins this group.
+The remainder of the scheme mirrors KISS II – the black two is +1 and all other cards are 0.

 KISS (III) Card Counting System